jakobnissen/jakobnissen.github.io/posts/utf8.md

 In contrast, if the values of some types are always immutable, the compiler knows data of that type is immutable no matter who holds references to it.

 As always, immutability comes with a performance penalty: Mutating values is generally faster than creating new ones.
-This cause a problem when working with immutable types: For efficiency, we want to be able to mutate strings, but for the compiler to treat strings as immutable, we want to never be able to observe them being mutated.
+This causes problems when working with immutable types: For efficiency, we want to be able to mutate strings instead of having to allocate new ones when we manipulate them.
+But, for the compiler to be able to treat strings as immutable, we need to guarantee that we can never observe strings being mutated.
-To solve this problem, Julia uses the following interesting pattern in its internals:[^2]
+To solve this conflict and allow mutating data which is supposed to be immutable, Julia uses the following interesting pattern in its internals:[^2]

 @@juliacode
 ```julia